silversquirl/assetpack/README.md

   use at comptime, due to the complexity of zip decompression.
   There are also some performance issues with this approach, since DEFLATE decompression is relatively slow, and file lookup in zip files requires iteration over the entire index.

+  In future, I would like to add compression support to `assetpack`, which will make it strictly better than this approach.

 [build_sandbox]: https://github.com/ziglang/zig/issues/14286
 [physfs]: https://icculus.org/physfs/